vbrusca/LoxLang/README.md

 6. Support for multi-line comments with nested multi-line comments.
 7. Support for a generic, easily extensible function called "sys" that's first argument is a string indicating what code to run.
 Used as a quick an easy way to integrate the Lox interpreter into an application environment.
 8. Arbitrary number of function arguments via special handling of an arity value of -1.
+9. Support for retrieving the script to execute from a URL.
+10. Support for retrieving a globals script to run from a URL.
+11. Support for returning a global variable after script execution to a URL.

 # Developers
 Victor G. Brusca